JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

   - Share console output, GUI text, or errors via GitHub Issues if problems occur (Hopefully somebody smarter than me can then help.
 Or you can show the problem to an LLM and see if it can guide you further)

 ## Contributing
-Feel free to fork the repository, make improvements, and submit pull requests.
+Feel free to fork the repository or make suggestions for improvements.
 Report issues via [GitHub Issues](https://github.com/JELSTUDIO/JEL_LLMradiotheater_Ollama/issues).

 ## License
 MIT License.
 See [LICENSE](LICENSE) for details.
+(Be aware the NASA-version has its own license.
+See the NASA folder for that)